sbatllori/ofxSoological/post001/README.md

-# Post 001: Particles inside a circle
+# Post 001: Particles Inside a Circle

 Simple animation where a set of particles move linearly inside a circle.